peytoncordero/DRI25/pandas.md

 projects:
     - The Simplest Data Science Project Using Pandas & Matplotlib:
-        description: Further deepen your Pandas skills while making beautiful data visualizations in Matplolib using a dataset (from Kaggle) of forest fires in Brazil.
+        description: Further deepen your Pandas skills while making beautiful data visualizations in Matplotlib using a dataset (from Kaggle) of forest fires in Brazil.
         link: https://towardsdatascience.com/the-simplest-data-science-project-using-pandas-matplotlib-9d7042e7ce6f
     - Make a Gradebook With Python & pandas:
         description: Learn how you can automate the process of calculating grades at the end of the semester using Pandas